2027 UEFA European Under-21 Championship

 The 2027 UEFA European Under-21 Championship (also known as UEFA Under-21 Euro 2027) will be the 26th edition of the UEFA European Under-21 Championship (29th edition if the Under-23 era is also included), the biennial international youth football championship organised by UEFA for the men's under-21 national teams of Europe.
 The tournament will be hosted by Albania and Serbia.
 A total of 16 teams will play in the final tournament.
 Players born on or after 1 January 2004 are eligible to participate.

 As with previous Under-21 Championships held one year prior to the Olympic Games, this tournament will serve as European qualifying for the 2028 Summer Olympics.
-Four eligible teams will compete for qualifying for the men's football tournament of the 2028 Summer Olympics, where they will be represented by their under-23 national teams with a maximum of three overage players allowed.
+Three eligible teams will compete for qualifying for the men's football tournament of the 2028 Summer Olympics, where they will be represented by their under-23 national teams with a maximum of three overage players allowed.

 England are the two-time defending champions, having defeated Germany in the 2025 final and Spain in the 2023 final.